University of Minnesota President Joan Gabel projects deficit of up to $175 million in current fiscal year

-The University of Minnesota is looking at a projected budget shortfall of $150 million to $175 million by the end of the fiscal year in June 2021, President Joan Gabel announced in a letter to faculty and staffers this week.
+The University of Minnesota is looking at a projected budget shortfall of $150 million to $175 million by the end of the fiscal year in June, President Joan Gabel announced in a letter to faculty and staff this week.

 The pandemic-related shortfall had been expected, but its scope wasn’t known until now.
 And it remained unclear exactly how the U will plug the financial hole.